-Weymouth SEA LIFE to bring marine life to
+Weymouth SEA LIFE to return marine life to

-SEA LIFE Adventure Park is teaming up with Wareham & District
+is again teaming up with Wareham & District Development Trust

-Development Trust to bring marine life to the town for the
+to bring marine life to the town for the second time this

-rock pool at a free event on Friday, April 27 at the
+interactive rock pool at a free event on Saturday 4th August

-Tree of Life & Laughter Community Garden based at the rear of
+at the Tree of Life & Laughter Community Garden based at the

 to the garden from 11am-3pm to learn all about the

 micro-habitat full of interesting creatures from Weymouth SEA

 LIFE’s experts.
 Guests will also be given the opportunity to

 interact with sea anemone, starfish and crabs that live in the